 The 3 key things

-Strategy, consistency and authenticity: these are the 3 key things that I share with my clients and which we explore in more detail in my LinkedIn Confidence course too.
+Strategy, consistency and authenticity: these are the 3 key things that I share with my clients and which we explore in more detail in my LinkedIn Kickstart too.

 Start by having a clear strategy in place.
 Be consistent and most importantly, be authentic.

 What about you?
 Do you have a clear strategy in place?
 Are you consistent in how and when you use LinkedIn?
 Are you authentic and true to yourself on LinkedIn?
-If you’re not sure of the answers, maybe you need to join the next LinkedIn Challenge.
+If you’re not sure of the answers, maybe you need to join the next round of the Kickstart.